Cpymadtools

 Important

-The default values used for the PTC_CREATE_LAYOUT command are model=3 (SixTrack model), method=4 (integration order), nst=3 (number of integration steps, aka body slices for elements) and exact=True (use exact Hamiltonian, not an approximated one).
+The default values used for the PTC_CREATE_LAYOUT command are: model=3 (SixTrack model), method=4 (integration order), nst=3 (number of integration steps, a.k.a body slices for elements) and exact=True (use an exact Hamiltonian, not an approximated one).
 These can be provided as keyword arguments to override them.

-• order (int) -- maximum derivative order coefficient (only 0, 1 or 2 implemented in PTC).
+• order (int) -- Maximum derivative order coefficient (remember that only 0, 1 or 2 are implemented in PTC).
 Defaults to 2.

 • **kwargs -- Some parameters for the PTC universe creation can be given as keyword arguments.
-They are model, method, nst and exact.
-The icase, no, closed_orbit and normal kwargs can be given for the PTC_NORMAL command.
-Their default values are listed higher up in this docstring.
-Any remaining keyword argument is transmitted to the PTC_NORMAL command.
+They are model, method, nst and exact (case sensitive).
+Similarly icase, no, closed_orbit and normal can be given (case sensitively) for the PTC_NORMAL command.
+Any remaining keyword argument is transmitted to the PTC_NORMAL command as given.

 ampdet_coeffs = get_amplitude_detuning(madx, order=2, closedorbit=True)